Reinterpretation of searches for long-lived particles from meson decays: Example models

 Each of the pair-$N_R$ operators carries quark flavor indices $i$ and $j$, \textit{e.g.~}$\mathcal{O}_{qN,ij}^{V,RR} = (\overline{q_{iR}} \gamma_\mu q_{jR}) (N_R \gamma^\mu N_R)$, with $q = u$ or $d$.
 The operator $\mathcal{O}_{uN,12}^{V,RR}$ induces $D^0 \to NN$ as well as a series of three-body decays $D \to P/V N N$, with $P~(V)$ denoting a lighter pseudoscalar (vector) meson.
 Similarly, $\mathcal{O}_{dN,31}^{V,RR}$ ($\mathcal{O}_{dN,32}^{V,RR}$) triggers $B^0 \to NN$ ($B_s^0 \to NN$) and a number of $B \to P/V N N$ decays.
 The same applies for the scalar-type operators given in the right panel of Table~\ref{tab:opsNN} and the operators with different chiralities ($LR$).
 As an example, we will restrict ourselves to some of these operators.
 The chosen benchmarks are listed in Table~\ref{tab:benchmarksNN}.

 For the computation of the corresponding branching ratios, we refer the reader to Ref.~\cite{Beltran:2022ast}.

 We show the reinterpretation results in Fig.~\ref{fig:doubleN_vv_vs_mass}, Fig.~\ref{fig:doubleN_coeff_vs_mass_12}, and Fig.~\ref{fig:doubleN_coeff_vs_mass_31}.
-These are shown either in the $(m_N, |V_{eN}|^2)$ plane with the Wilson coefficients fixed at 0.001$v^{-2}$ (Fig.~\ref{fig:doubleN_vv_vs_mass}), or in the $(m_N,c)$ plane for $|V_{eN}|=10^{-7},10^{-10}$ (Fig.~\ref{fig:doubleN_coeff_vs_mass_12} and Fig.~\ref{fig:doubleN_coeff_vs_mass_31}) with $c$ denoting the Wilson coefficients.
+These are shown either in the $(m_N, |V_{eN}|^2)$ plane with the Wilson coefficients fixed at 0.001$v^{-2}$ (Fig.~\ref{fig:doubleN_vv_vs_mass}), or in the $(m_N,c)$ plane for $|V_{eN}|^2=10^{-7},10^{-10}$ (Fig.~\ref{fig:doubleN_coeff_vs_mass_12} and Fig.~\ref{fig:doubleN_coeff_vs_mass_31}) with $c$ denoting the Wilson coefficients.
 For the far detectors, we extract the full simulation results (solid lines) from Ref.~\cite{Beltran:2022ast} and compare them with our reinterpreted ones (dashed lines).
 Further, since the HNLs can decay to leptonic final states via mixing, the CHARM search~\cite{CHARM:1985nku} is sensitive to the two $D$-meson benchmarks.
 On the other hand, as the Belle search~\cite{Belle:2013ytx} requires a prompt lepton, it is insensitive to the two $B$-meson benchmarks.
 We find that for all the far detectors, the simulated and reinterpreted exclusion limits agree with each other very well in general, with very few exceptions.
-For instance, in the plots in the left column of Fig.~\ref{fig:doubleN_coeff_vs_mass_31}, the reinterpreted bounds for MATHUSLA are slightly too strong compared to the simulated ones.
+For instance, in the plots in the left column of Fig.~\ref{fig:doubleN_coeff_vs_mass_31}, the reinterpreted bounds for ANUBIS and MATHUSLA are slightly too strong compared to the simulated ones.
 This arises because for $|V_{eN}|^2=10^{-7}$ and $m_N\gtrsim 2.0$ GeV, the HNLs are not long-lived enough in the lab frame, compared to the distance of MATHUSLA from the CMS IP, impairing the approximation that our reinterpretation method takes to some extent.
+For ANUBIS, similar behavior is observed, because of the relatively small pseudorapidity position of the detector and hence the small boost of the sterile neutrinos in the direction.
+We place markers on the MATHUSLA and ANUBIS curves for $|V_{eN}|^2=10^{-7}$, roughly where our recasting method's approximation breaks down.
 Moreover, for the two $D$-meson benchmarks, we find the reinterpreted CHARM search imposes exclusion limits comparable to those from MAPP1.
 We stress here that our reinterpreted bounds are valid only for the large decay length limits, and hence do not work for the large $|V_{eN}|^2$ regime in Fig.~\ref{fig:doubleN_vv_vs_mass}.

 Note that the invisible decay width constraint has been included in Fig.~\ref{fig:doubleN_coeff_vs_mass_12} and Fig.~\ref{fig:doubleN_coeff_vs_mass_31} (the gray area), implemented according to the relevant discussion in Sec.~\ref{subsec:past_exp}.